jjd77/form/README.md

-# simple robotframework tests of a contact form in Wordpress
+# simple robotframework tests of a contact form in Wordpress using iframe schitching